 Melanoma is an invasive form of skin cancer that has been found to develop more often in people with Parkinson’s.
-Early detection of melanoma means a better chance of stopping cancer from progressing to lymph nodes.
-Other risk factors are: male gender, Caucasian race, constant exposure to ultraviolet (UV) light and family history of melanoma.
+Early detection of melanoma means a better chance of stopping cancer from progressing to the lymph nodes.
+Other risk factors for melanoma are male gender, Caucasian race, constant exposure to ultraviolet (UV) light and family history of melanoma.

 The following preventative measures can help reduce chances of developing melanoma: